 I mentioned this recipe a few months ago, but at the time, my sage wasn’t doing so well and I didn’t have a basil plant.
-Now that the herb garden is in full bloom and I have some healthy sage and basil, these basil-flecked cookies were an easy choice.
+Now that the herb garden is in full bloom and I have some healthy sage and basil, Lemony Sage and Basil-Flecked Cookies were an easy choice.
 As then name implies, they are glazed, thick, semi-soft lemon cookies with a hint of sage and basil.

 Janice Elder created this recipe for a contest sponsored by Freixenet.
 The prize was a trip to Sonoma and a week-long cooking class at a famous cooking school.
 After tasting these, I am not so sure Janice needs cooking lessons.
 They have a very unique flavor – one that might be slightly addictive.
 In this picture, the cookies are glazed, but the glaze kind of sank into the cookie.